Webflow-Examples/cms-examples/README.md

 npm start
 ```

 This will start both the frontend and backend servers.
-With NGROK set up, a secure tunnel will be established, and you will be able to access the application.
+With NGROK set up, a secure tunnel will be established, and you will be able to access the App by navigating to the Frontend URL.

 ---